-57 Annual reports and other reports submitted to PHMSA must be provided, as per regulations.
+&lt;sup>56 Annual reports and other reports submitted to the PHMSA Western Region Director or Project Designee must be provided in accordance with 49 CFR Part 192 regulations.

-58 Upon notice to DGLLC, PHMSA may update the reporting contacts for Condition 24.
+&lt;sup>57 Upon notice to AGDC, PHMSA may update reporting contacts for Condition 24.

-- All actual strain demand conditions that exceed the 0.5% Level 1 strain demand limit specified in Condition 17 in the SBD Segments; and - j) Any mergers, acquisitions, transfers of assets, or other events affecting the regulatory responsibility of the pipeline operating company. - 25) Extension of SBD Segments: At the request of DGLLC, and in accordance with the procedures under Appendix B: Design Change Process, PHMSA may expand the original SBD Segments to include new segments.
-PHMSA may also extend the original SBD Segments of the DGLLC pipeline up to the limits of the SBD Segments Permit Area, as defined in the DGLLC EIS and pursuant to the following conditions.59 To include new segments or extensions of the original SBD Segments, DGLLC must: - a) Provide notice to the PHMSA Director or Project Designee, PHMSA Standards and Rulemaking Division Director, and PHMSA Engineering and Research Division Director of a requested new SBD Segment or extension of an original SBD Segment60 of the DGLLC pipeline, as well as the location of the new SBD Segment or extension of the original SBD Segments, based on any anticipated remedial or pipe replacement actions, including survey stationing.
-All requests for a new SBD Segment or extension of the original SBD Segments must be submitted to PHMSA's Director or Project Designee in advance of their implementation, follow the Appendix B: Design Change Process, include data integration (see Condition 20), and provide information on any potential environmental impacts of the new SBD Segment or extensions of the original SBD Segments. - b) Complete all inspections and remediation of the new SBD Segment or extensions of the original SBD Segments to the extent required for the original DGLLC pipeline SBD Segments.
+- 25) Extension of Special Permit Segments: At the request of AGDC, and in accordance with the procedures under Appendix B: Design Change Process, PHMSA may expand the original SBD Segments as defined in this permit to include new segments.
+PHMSA may also extend the length of the original SBD Segments up to the limits of the SBD Segments Permit Area, as defined in the Alaska LNG Pipeline EIS.
+To include new segments or extensions of the original SBD Segments, AGDC must: - a) Provide notice to the PHMSA Western Region Director or Project Designee, PHMSA Standards and Rulemaking Division Director, and PHMSA Engineering and Research Division Director of a requested new SBD Segment or extension of an original SBD Segment.
+The request must include the location of the new SBD Segment or extension of the original SBD Segments, and any anticipated remedial or pipe replacement actions, including survey stationing.
+All requests for a new SBD Segment or extension of the original SBD Segments must be approved by PHMSA in advance of their implementation and follow the Appendix B: Design Change Process, including data integration (see Condition 20), and provide information on any potential environmental impacts of the new SBD Segment or extensions of the original SBD Segments; - b) Complete all inspections and remediation of the proposed SBD Segment extension to the extent required of the original the SBD Segments; and - c) Comply with all the special permit conditions and limitations included herein to all new SBD Segments and/or extensions.